20 June 2018

-Bennett + Co (now Bennett) acted for and successfully represented Mineral Resources Limited in this case from trial which was conducted in February 2017 in the Supreme Court of Western Australia through to the High Court.
+Bennett + Co acted for and successfully represented Mineral Resources Limited in this case from trial which was conducted in February 2017 in the Supreme Court of Western Australia through to the High Court.
 Bennett + Co instructed Mr Justin Gleeson SC, former Solicitor General of the Commonwealth and Dr Ben Kremer as counsel for Mineral Resources Limited.

 Although the High Court is yet to publish its reasons for its decision, we think it is probable the key points which will be made when the reasons are published will be: